Abicumaran/Imprecision-Short/README.md

 - Robust MAD-based SD/CV
 - Shapiro-Wilk normality test on within-sample residuals
 - Classic Levene homogeneity test using mean-centering
-- Brown-Forsythe homogeneity test using median-centering, which is more robust
+- Brown-Forsythe homogeneity test using median-centering, may be more robust
 - Optional 95% bootstrap confidence intervals
 - Outlier log with batch ID, sample ID, device, analyte, and value